Theodore-Chatziioannou/athenspop/README.md

 conda install geopandas
 pip3 install -e .
 ```
+Spyder or Jupyter Users: The virtual environment will also need [spyder_kernels](https://pypi.org/project/spyder-kernels/) to run the models

 ### Running via the command-line interface
 Athenspop can be also used via its Command Line Interface (CLI).
 Once the athenspop library is install, you can run `athenspop --help` to discover the available options.